Steffan Andrews

 Steffan Andrews is a Gemini-nominated Canadian film, television, and video game music composer known for animated series soundtracks.

 Steffan has composed music for hundreds of episodes of television including series such as Littlest Pet Shop, Pound Puppies, and My Little Pony: Friendship Is Magic.
 His work has also reached triple-A video game titles and feature films.
 Steffan's skills cover a diverse palette of genres and styles, from orchestral to acoustic, from comedy to drama, and beyond.
+Andrews described both John Williams and Michael Giacchino as an influence of his work.